-Premajor Studies is committed to anti-racism and anti-oppression within our advising practices and personal lives.
-We pursue this commitment by holding ourselves accountable through regular discussions and assessment about equity and inclusion within the policies and processes of Premajor Studies and Seattle University.
-We consistently advocate for policies and processes that support true inclusion for all students.
+Premajor Studies is committed to anti-racism & anti-oppression within our advising practices and personal lives.
+We pursue this commitment through regular discussions and assessment about equity and inclusion within the policies and processes of Premajor and Seattle U. We consistently advocate for policies and processes that support true inclusion for all students.

-Additionally, each Premajor advisor is committed to unlearning and challenging any of our unearned privileges.
-We support and affirm Black Lives and we recognize anti-racism is a lifelong process.
+Additionally, each Premajor advisor is committed to unlearning and challenging our unearned privileges.
+We support and affirm Black, Indigenous, and People of Color (BIPOC) and we recognize anti-racism is a lifelong process.

 Bellarmine Advising Center | Bellarmine Hall 111